 On Monday, the South Korean electronics giant announced the launch of the Tone Free FN7, its latest set of wireless earbuds and its first to include active noise cancellation as a feature.
-The pair also comes with the brand’s oddly prescient bacteria-killing UV charging case, which debuted in the previous iteration.
+Outside of the US, the pair also comes with the brand’s oddly prescient bacteria-killing UV charging case, which debuted in the previous iteration.

 Any discussion of the brand’s latest Tone Free earbuds has to begin with noise cancellation, a feature that is quickly becoming standard across the industry.
 Each ‘bud has three exterior microphones that monitor background sound waves and neutralize distracting environmental noise, according to a press release.
 This, combined with passive features like silicone tips and a “twist-fit” design, allows the headphones to block out all but what you’re listening to.
 And whatever song or podcast that’s on play will sound crystal clear thanks to the brand’s Meridian-tuned sound tech, which softens digital signals and makes them sound more natural to the human ear.
 As for the battery, the earbuds will last five hours with noise cancellation turned on, seven without, which isn’t exactly best in class but will easily get you through your commute.